 Both College and participant contributions and related earnings are tax-deferred.
 This means that contributions are not considered taxable income for federal and state purposes when made to the Plan, but that retirement income from the Plan is taxed when received.

 The College contributes 6% of each Participant’s base earnings up to the breakpoint and 9% of base earnings above the breakpoint, regardless of whether the participant contributes to the plan.
-The breakpoint is $68,842 effective July 1, 2019, and changes each July 1 based on the amount that College salaries increase.
+The breakpoint is $79,774 effective July 1, 2023, and is updated each July 1 based on the amount that College salaries increase.

 Example 2.
-Bi-Weekly-Paid Participant with Base Earnings Exceeding Breakpoint.
+For Participants Paid Bi-weekly with Base Earnings Exceeding the Breakpoint.

 Optional Participant Matched Contributions and Matching College Contributions

 Participants may make optional matched contributions to the Plan of 1%, 2% or 3% of their base earnings.
 The College makes matching contributions equal to each Participant’s optional matched contributions.
 A participant who elects to make maximum optional contributions of 3% will have total Plan contributions of 12% of base earnings up to the breakpoint and 15% of base earnings above the breakpoint.
 These contributions consist of College contributions of 9% on base earnings up to the breakpoint (6% core contributions plus 3% matching contributions) and College contributions of 12% on base earnings above the breakpoint (9% core contributions and 3% matching contributions), plus the Participant’s 3% optional matched contributions.

 Optional Participant Unmatched Contributions and Matching College Contributions